webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/advanced-s3.md

         - Used for: log aggregation, live replication between production and test accounts
 - In both cases the buckets can be in separate accounts
 - Copying between replica buckets happens asynchronously (it is very quick)
-- In order to be ably to copy between replicas, an IAM permission has to be assigned to the source bucket
+- In order to be able to copy between replicas, an IAM permission has to be assigned to the source bucket

 ### Replication Notes